dennispc/NavProj/NavProjAL/README.md

 50131 + 50132
 ✓       Dynamics shall also mail an order confirmation to the customer.
 Nice to have:
+50210 + 50132

 ✓   Once a day, Dynamics shall mail your team, an overview of which and how many products have been sold and summarize the turnover of the last 24 hours.
 Note: since dates dont work in my student license it send an email of orders on s specific date.
+50210 + 50142 + 50141

 ### The WooCommerce – Dynamics BC 365 project was a success, the customer wants to buy your solution, they just want a few features.
 The customer has the following requirements:
-1.
+✓1.
 The customer wants a chart, which can show:
 The five most sold products for the last week and on which day they were sold.
-The product name most be shown as a tooltip.
-If the user clicks on the chart item, then drill down and show the product on the item card.
+The product name must be shown as a tooltip.
+If the user clicks on the chart item, *then drill down and show the product on the item card.

 ✓2.